 - Program – specified by the DBO.
 (Please be aware the Programs support the mission-based reporting of the University and are required to be accurate at the Program Summary level.
 See more details on Program Summary on the COA website.)

 - Project – specified by the DBO – should default to PJ000001, if additional granularity of activity is not required.

 - Assignee – specified by the DBO.

 - Fund – assigned by OSP based on the type of Award according to guidelines established by COA.

-In the event that a new COA segment is required, these should be requested from the COA team prior to the use of the Workday Award Setup Webform.
+In the event that a new COA segment is required, these should be requested from the COA team prior to the use of Form 1304 FR.04 Award Budget Setup (“ABS”) Form.
 Please send the appropriate COA request forms to email@example.com.